KailaBtw/Reactyl/README.md

-# MolMod - Molecular Modeler
+# Reactyl

 ### Overview

-MolMod is a web application for visualizing and interacting with 3D molecular structures.
+Reactyl is a web application for visualizing and interacting with 3D molecular structures.
 It allows users to load, display, and manipulate molecules in a 3D environment.

 ![Image of the program](./src/assets/program_image.png)